 - London Review of International Law

 Editors: Matt Craven, Catriona Drew, Stephen Humphreys, Andrew Lang, Susan Marks, Gerry Simpson

 The London Review of International Lawpublishes highest-quality scholarship on international law from around the world.
 Reflecting the pace and reach of developments in the field, the London Review seeks to capture the ways in which received ideas are being challenged and reshaped by new subject-matters, new participants, new conceptual apparatuses and new cross-disciplinary connections.
 Central aims of the London Review are to encourage imaginative thinking, inspire innovative analysis, and promote excellence in writing.
 While no area of international legal interest is excluded, the London Review prioritises non-doctrinal scholarship, including theory, history and socio-legal studies.

-- Max Planck UN Yearbook
+- Max Planck Yearbook of United Nations Law Online

 - Netherlands International Law Review

 The Netherlands International Law Review (NILR) is one of the world’s leading journals in the fields of public and private international law.
 It is published three times a year, and features peer-reviewed, innovative, and challenging articles, case notes, commentaries, book reviews and overviews of the latest legal developments in The Hague.
 The NILR was established in 1953 and has since become a valuable source of information for scholars, practitioners and anyone who wants to stay up-to-date of the most important developments in these fields.
 In the subscription to the Netherlands International Law Review the Netherlands Yearbook of International Law (NYIL) is included.

 Series Editors: W.J.M. van Genugten and R.A.
 Wessel